EvanusModestus/modulus-nvim/README.md

 Modulus is a comprehensive, production-ready Neovim configuration designed with modularity at its core.
 It provides a complete IDE experience while remaining transparent and easy to understand—perfect for both daily use and learning how to build your own configuration.

-## ✨ Why Modulus?
+## Why Modulus?

-- **🧩 Truly Modular**: Clean separation of concerns with organized module structure
+- **Truly Modular**: Clean separation of concerns with organized module structure
-- **🚀 Production Ready**: Battle-tested features for professional development workflows
+- **Production Ready**: Battle-tested features for professional development workflows
-- **⚡ Fast**: Ultra-fast completion with blink.cmp (Rust-powered SIMD fuzzy matching)
+- **Fast**: Ultra-fast completion with blink.cmp (Rust-powered SIMD fuzzy matching)
-- **🌍 Cross-Platform**: Works seamlessly on Windows, Linux, macOS, and WSL
+- **Cross-Platform**: Works seamlessly on Windows, Linux, macOS, and WSL
+  - Tested on: Ubuntu, Arch, Fedora, macOS, Windows 10/11
-- **📚 Well-Documented**: Every feature explained with extensive documentation
+- **Well-Documented**: Every feature explained with extensive documentation
-- **🎓 Learning-Friendly**: Code is clear, commented, and educational
+- **Learning-Friendly**: Code is clear, commented, and educational

-## 🎯 Key Features
+## Key Features

 ### Core Development Tools
 - **LSP Support**: Full language server protocol with Mason integration